-Homework is usually set on Thursday and will be expected in by the following Tuesday in order for it to be marked.
-You will receive a piece of homework relating to Literacy and one piece related to Maths each week.
+Homework is usually set on Thursday and will be expected in by the following Wednesday in order for it to be marked.
+You will receive revision booklets which we will work through in preparation for end of year assessments.

-Maths: If you would like to practice your maths skills at home try "Times Table Tests" or "Countdown" - click on the buttons below:
+Online support: If you would like to practice your maths or SPaG skills at home click on the buttons below:

 If you would like to help in class on a regular basis, please pop in and speak to one of the team members, who will kindly help arrange this for you.

 We will be taking a journey through British history and discovering how crime and punishment has changed throughout the ages.
 Beginning with the Romans and travelling right through to the present day, we will investigate how changes in society create changes in the kind of crimes that are committed, as well as the ways in which they are punished.

 Over the next half term, we will be reading and completing work around Alfred Noyes' The Highwayman, which is a tragic narrative poem.
 The children will be creating poetry; descriptions; a diary entry as Bess, the Highwayman's love; and retelling the story from Tim's perspective.

 Please take a look at our Theme Overview to

 our other subjects.